 - Plague Drone: 205 points

-The Plague Drones are the fastest unit of this warband with 6” flying Movement that allows them to reach corners otherwise difficult.
+The Plague Drones are the fastest (and most expensive) unit of this warband with 6” flying Movement that allows them to reach corners otherwise difficult.
 High wounds (30 or 35 for the Plaguebringer) and Toughness (4) will allow them to resist most attacks and, on the other hand, dish out some of their own.

-The Plaguebringer presents 4 attacks at Strength 3 for 2/4 damage, while the Plague Drone has only 3 attacks and minimum damage 1.
-The Rot Fly Venomous Sting ability allows for a Double to immobilize a victim: on a 2+ the enemy cannot do disengage or move actions for the rest of the battle round (pretty good for a Double).
+The Plaguebringer presents 5 attacks at Strength 4 for 2/4 damage, while the Plague Drone has 1 attack less (4).
+The Rot Fly Venomous Sting ability allows for a Double to immobilize a victim: on a 2+ the enemy cannot perform disengage or move actions for the rest of the battle round (pretty good for a Double).

 Plaguebearers of Nurgle